MultiCraft/repixture/mods/rp_pathfinder/API.md

 	* `handler_climbable`: A function that takes a node table and returns true if the node is considered climable (default: if `climbing` field of node is true)
+	* `get_floor_cost`: Function that takes a node table and returns the cost (a number) of walking _on_ the given node.
+The villager searches for the path with the lowest total cost.
+By default, the cost is 1 for all nodes.
+The function _MUST NOT_ return a negative cost!
 	* `use_vmanip`: If true, nodes will be queried using a LuaVoxelManip;
 	  otherwise, `minetest.get_node` will be used.
 Required for async usage.